home-assistant/home-assistant.io/source/_integrations/gogogate2.markdown

 ## Configuration
 <div class='note'>

   It is recommended to assign a static IP address to your GogoGate device.
-This ensures that it won't change IP addresses, so you won't have to change the config if it reboots and comes up with a different IP address.
+This ensures that it won't change IP addresses, so you won't have to change the configuration if it reboots and comes up with a different IP address.
 See your router's manual for details on how to set this up.
 If you need the MAC address of your GogoGate2, check the label on the bottom.

 </div>

 1. From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
 Under 'Set up a new integration' locate 'GogoGate2' and click 'Configure'.
-2. Enter the ip address, username, password and name for the device and click 'Submit'.
+2. Enter the IP address, username, password and name for the device and click 'Submit'.